 Flipping houses Texas-style means picking them up, moving them out and trucking them across town.

-A house on Waller Lane in Colleyville, Texas is viewed hesitantly by all of the house movers because the property is heavily forested making it an expensive if not impossible move.
+A house on Waller Lane in Colleyville, Texas, is viewed hesitantly by all of the house movers because the property is heavily forested making it an expensive if not impossible move.
 Donna has a crafty plan to pull the house out through the backyard to the street behind, but she plays along like she doesn't want the house to try to keep the price low.
-Her plan works and she and Toni score the sweet little house for cheap.
-She and Toni have grand plans for the renovation, including a Woman Cave and Southwest décor, but will the high cost put a serious dent in their potential profit?
-Another house on Callender Road in Mansfield, Texas looks promising from what little the movers can see through the kitchen door, but it's clear from the exterior that at least one wall is buckling and the house could have serious structural issues.
-Cody is undeterred and wins the house, It's a nail biter of a move as Cody must shore-up the structure before it can be lifted.
-Suzi has issues with the house because of the odd layout and is shocked to find out that the front entrance leads right into the bedrooms.
-Cody literally flips the house, by turning it around and creates a new front entrance out of what was originally the kitchen door and to top it off they make a Home Office out of the old entry.
+Her plan works, and she and Toni score the sweet little house for cheap.
+They have grand plans for the renovation, including a woman cave and Southwest decor.
+Another house in Mansfield, Texas, looks promising from what little the movers can see through the kitchen door.
+It's clear from the exterior that at least one wall is buckling and the house could have serious structural issues.
+Cody is undeterred and wins the house.
+It's a nail biter of a move as Cody must shore-up the structure before it can be lifted.
+Suzi has issues with the house because of the odd layout and is shocked to find out the front entrance leads right into the bedrooms.
+Cody literally flips the house by turning it around and creates a new front entrance out of what was originally the kitchen door.
+To top it off, they make a home office out of the old entry.

-A House on Foster Drive in Lake Worth Texas is a quaint stone-clad house with a small addition.
-Both the Slays and Randy like it; the Slays because Cody thinks it will make a nice hunting cabin and Randy mainly because he can make some money just selling the stone.
+A house on Foster Drive in Lake Worth, Texas, is a quaint stone-clad house with a small addition.
+Both the Slays and Randy like it.
+The Slays think it will make a nice hunting cabin, while Randy believes he can make money just selling the stone.
 The Snows think it is more work than it's worth.
 The bidding gets nasty between the Slays and Randy, but Cody and Suzi eventually win it.
-But before it can be moved, Cody will have to sweat it out and hack off the stone façade by hand.
-During the renovation, Cody and Suzi butt heads when she wants to add some of her special glam touches to her Cabin and Cody wants to make it a manly space.
-Another house on Huron Trail in Lake Worth is a two-bedroom 1960's era house in need of a significant renovation.
+Before it can be moved, though, Cody will have to sweat it out and hack off the stone facade by hand.
+During the renovation, Cody and Suzi butt heads when she wants to add some of her special glam touches to the cabin and Cody wants to make it a manly space.
+Another house on Huron Trail in Lake Worth is a two-bedroom ,1960s-era house in need of a significant renovation.
 Only half of the house is salvageable and all the electrical must be replaced.
-Since Randy can do that kind of work himself, he's much more interested in the house than either the Snows or Slays.
+Since Randy can do that kind of work himself, he's much more interested in the house than either of the Snows or Slays.
 Randy gets the house at a relatively low price.
-When the Snow sisters heckle Randy about his design/decorating abilities, he hires a designer (Travis Lewis) to help him out.
-There is tension between Randy and Travis when it is clear that Randy wants to save every penny and not spend much on the design, which handicaps Travis, when they can't agree on the layout and when Randy decides to surprise Travis with a unique decoration that he found.
+When the Snow sisters heckle Randy about his design and decorating abilities, he hires designer Travis Lewis to help him out.
+There is tension between Randy and Travis when it is clear Randy wants to save every penny and not spend much on the design.
+Randy decides to surprise Travis with a unique decoration that he found.

-A house on Main St. in Haslet, Texas is a charming historic home that was the original telephone operator's headquarters in the area.
-Donna and Toni think it is adorable and, even though it is a 'T' shape which means a more complicated move, they know that Gary and Daddy can handle it.
-They make no secret of their excitement about it.
-Randy is lukewarm about it, but is interested if the price is right.
-Suzi loves the house but Cody is adamant that it would be too complicated for Casey to move it and they will have to pass.
-During the auction, it looks like Donna has it wrapped up when Randy drops out after the price starts to climb.
-At the last second, Suzi jumps in unexpectedly and the price continues to climb.
-Cody does everything he can to stop Suzi from bidding and Donna eventually takes it as the Slays argue.
-Their plan is to cut the house in half and move it in two pieces and then decorate the house with a nod to the original style.
-In Weatherford, Texas an attractive ranch style that appeals to all of the movers, especially Randy is up for auction.
-As the price climbs, the Snows drop out, followed by the Slays.
-The price keeps climbing with other bidders staying in.
+Up for auction is a charming historic home on Main Street in Haslet, Texas, which was the area telephone operator's original headquarters.
+The Snow sisters think it is adorable even though it is a "T" shape, which means a more complicated moving process.
+They make no secret of their excitement about the house, as they feel Gary and Daddy can handle the move.
+Randy is lukewarm about it but is interested only if the price is right.
+The Slays are divided -- Suzi loves the house, but Cody is adamant that it would be too complicated to move.
+They eventually decide to pass.
+During the auction, it looks like Donna has it all but won when the high price forces Randy to drop out, but Suzi jumps in at the last second and the price continues to climb.
+Cody does everything he can to stop Suzi from bidding, and their argument leaves an opening for Donna Snow to jump in and win the auction.
+The Snows' plan is to cut the house in half and move it in two pieces, then decorate the house with a nod to the original style.
+In Weatherford, Texas, an attractive ranch is up for auction that appeals to all of the movers, but especially Randy.
+As the price climbs the Snows drop out, followed by the Slays.
 It finally gets too rich for Randy's blood and he drops out, leaving the win to an architectural salvage company owner.
-Randy is sour about losing the house to an outsider.
+Randy ends up empty-handed and sour about losing the house to an outsider.

-The Snow sisters score a little cottage that needs a LOT of TLC.
-Donna thinks they should pass on the sad little house because it is in bad shape, but Toni likes the idea of a small hideaway and thinks it is an ugly duckling that can be transformed into a beautiful swan.
-All of the movers see some potential in the building because it's an easy move, and just when it looks like Cody and Suzi will win it, Toni jumps in to get it.
-Once moved, the sister's get inspired to give it a 1950's feel in the kitchen.
-Randy starts out at an advantage with money in his pocket when he grabs a little box house addition that someone offered him $500 to haul away.
-The other movers wonder what in the world Randy thinks he is going to do with that?!
-Randy's renovation reveals a highly innovative design, building this little beauty onto a trailer with wheels, turning it into a hip moveable house that is sure to attract Texans with ranch properties and hunting hobbies at auction.
-It's a close competition between these two small houses on auction day.
+The Snow sisters score a little cottage that needs a lot of TLC.
+Donna thinks they should pass on the sad little house because it is in bad shape, but Toni thinks it is an ugly duckling that will turn into a beautiful swan.
+Once the house is moved, the sisters find inspiration and give the kitchen a 1950s feel.
+Randy starts out with money in his pocket when he grabs a little box house addition that he was paid $500 to haul away.
+He puts the house on a trailer and turns it into a hip movable house that will attract interest at auction.
+There is bound to be a lot of competition between these two small houses on auction day.